Nomunbileg1/Bayesian_Final_Project_May_the_code_be_with_you/README.md

 ### NLP Interpretation

 The NLP signal is useful but imperfect.
-Tesla had extremely high tweet volume and remained strongly positive despite a large decline during the 2022 bear market, suggesting retail-investor optimism bias.
-TSM showed very strong sentiment but had much lower mention volume, so its sentiment signal is less reliable.
+In hindsight, we observe that Tesla had extremely high tweet volume and remained strongly positive despite a large decline during the 2022 bear market, suggesting retail-investor optimism bias.

 This is exactly where Black-Litterman is useful: it can include the sentiment view without allowing it to completely dominate the portfolio, because every view is assigned uncertainty.